Electronic Frontier Foundation: Expansion and development

 the organization moved offices to San Francisco, California.
-There, it took up temporary residence at John Gilmore's Toad Hall, and soon afterward moved into the Hamm's Building at 1550 Bryant St. After Fena moved onto the EFF board of directors for a while, the organization was led briefly by Tara Lemmey, followed by Barry Steinhardt (who had come from the closely allied Technology and Liberty Program at the American Civil Liberties Union (ACLU), and eventually returned to the ACLU).
-Not long before EFF's move into new offices at 454 Shotwell St. in SF's Mission District, Mike Godwin departed, long-time Legal Director Shari Steele was appointed executive director, and staff attorney Cindy Cohn became the legal director.

 In the spring of 2006, the EFF announced the opening of an office again in Washington, D.C., with two new staff attorneys.
-In 2012, the EFF began a fundraising campaign for the renovation of a building located at 815 Eddy Street in San Francisco, to serve as its new headquarters.
-The move was completed in April 2013.
-On April 1, 2015, Shari Steele stepped down as executive director.
-Cindy Cohn became the new executive director, Corynne McSherry became the legal director, and Kurt Opsahl became the general counsel.
+In 2012, the EFF decided to move its headquarters from the Mission District to Eddy Street in San Francisco.
+On March 26, 2026, Nicole Ozer was named the Executive Director, succeeding Cindy Cohn, effective June 1, 2026.

 DES cracker

-By the mid-1990s the EFF was becoming seriously concerned about the refusal of the US government to license any secure encryption product for export unless it used key recovery and claims that governments could not decrypt information when protected by Data Encryption Standard (DES), continuing even after the public breaking of the code in the first of the DES Challenges.
-They coordinated and supported the construction of the EFF DES cracker (nicknamed Deep Crack), using special purpose hardware and software and costing $210,000.
-This brought the record for breaking a message down to 56 hours on 17 July 1998 and to under 24 hours on 19 January 1999 (in conjunction with distributed.net).
+By the mid-1990s the EFF was becoming seriously concerned about the refusal of the US government to license any secure encryption product for export unless it used key recovery and claims that governments could not decrypt information when protected by Data Encryption Standard (DES).
+The code was first publicly broken in the first of the DES Challenges.
+EFF coordinated and supported the construction of the EFF DES cracker (nicknamed Deep Crack), using special purpose hardware and software and costing $250,000.
+This brought the record for breaking a message down to 56 hours on 17 July 1998, which led to government agencies discouraging using DES internally.
+The next year on 19 January 1999 in conjunction with distributed.net it found the cipher in under 24 hours.

-The EFF published the plans and source code for the cracker.
 Within four years the Advanced Encryption Standard was standardized as a replacement for DES.

 Activities

 Legislative activity

-The EFF is a leading supporter of the Email Privacy Act.
+The EFF is a supporter of the Email Privacy Act.

 Litigation

-The EFF regularly brings and defends lawsuits at all levels of the US legal system in pursuit of its goals and objectives.
-The EFF has long taken a stance against strategic lawsuits against public participation (SLAPP) as attempts to stymie free speech and advocated for effective anti-SLAPP legislation.
+The EFF regularly brings and defends a wide range of lawsuits in the US legal system in pursuit of causes like freer and safer communication online.
+It has filed a lawsuit to invalidate the Digital Millennium Copyright Act and has long taken a stance against strategic lawsuits against public participation (SLAPP) as attempts to stymie free speech and advocated for effective anti-SLAPP legislation.
 Many of the most significant technology law cases have involved the EFF, including MGM Studios, Inc. v.
 Grokster, Ltd., Apple v.
 Does, and others.